 Even shy and introvert individuals have to go through the ordeal of facing a job interview and they cannot escape it.

 The fear of facing an interviewer reveals itself through lack of eye contact and excessive nervousness.
 Such individuals lose out on prominent opportunities because of their shyness.

 4. Lack of confidence in oneself:

-An individual’s life, childhood and upbringing are responsible for his self esteem and confidence in himself.
 Individuals who are brought up in a strict and conservative environment usually lack confidence in oneself.